karolcholewa/blog/_posts/2022-12-06-smart-control-groups.md

 ## Benefits of Smart Control Groups
 *   Easy and predictable as opposed to random splits
+*   Pick a number or two from 0-9 to represent a 10% or 20% subset - a control group to exclude from a campaign
 *   No need to keep a record of randomly excluded clients for each campaign or a journey
 *   Easy to track a contact lifecycle through multiple journeys knowing that the ID was a part of the segment or excluded in a subset
 *   Beautiful math